liberodark/wine_scripts/README.md

 All script settings (variables) are in the settings_run file.

-To change prefix architecture to 32-bit change PREFIX_ARCH variable to win32 in settings_SCRIPTNAME file.
+To change prefix architecture to 32-bit change PREFIX_ARCH variable to win32 in settings_run file.

 Script can be launched with --debug parameter to enable more output.
 This helps in finding problems when application not working.